greenbone/gsa/README.md

 rm -rf build
 ```

-Install JavaScript dependencies and start the build process.
+Install the JavaScript dependencies and start the build process.
 The build process
 creates a `build` directory with a production build of GSA.
-The `build/img` will
+The `build/img` directory
-contain images like logos and banners.
+will contain images like logos and banners.
 The `build/static` directory will contain
 generated JavaScript and CSS files and additionally in the `build/static/media`
 directory SVG files for all icons will be found.